-This presentation contains forward-looking statements that are intended to qualify for the safe-harbor provisions of Section 27A of the Securiti 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
-Forward-looking statements are statements of futu expectations and not facts.
+This presentation contains forward-looking statements that are intended to qualify for the safe-harbor provisions of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
+Forward-looking statements are statements of future expectations and not facts.
 Words such as "forecasts," "expects," "estimates," "anticipates," "intends," "believes," "plans," "will" and similar expressions identify forward-looking statements.
-Forward-looking statements reflect information available and assumptions at the time the sta are made, and accordingly speak only as of that time.
-Actual results or developments may differ materially from those included in the forwardstatements because of various factors such as those identified in reports Con Edison has filed with the Securities and Exchange Commission, including that Con Edison's subsidiaries are extensively regulated and are subject to penalties; its utility subsidiaries' rate plans may not provide reasonable return; it may be adversely affected by changes to the utility subsidiaries' rate plans; the failure of, or damage to, its subsidiaries' factorial returns it may be adversely affected by changes to the utility subsidiaries' rate plans; the failure of, or damage to, its subsidiaries' factorial rate of the subsidiaries' rate plans; the failure of the subsidiaries' rate plans; the subsidiaries rate plans rate plans rate plans rate plant rate plans rate plans rate plans rate plant rate pla could adversely affect it; a cyber-attack could adversely affect it; the failure of processes and systems and the performance of employees and contractors could adversely affect it; it is exposed to risks from the environmental consequences of its subsidiaries' operations, including incre costs related to climate change; a disruption in the wholesale energy markets or failure by an energy supplier or customer could adversely affe has substantial unfunded pension and other postretirement benefit liabilities; its ability to pay dividends or interest depends on dividends from subsidiaries; it requires access to capital markets to satisfy funding requirements; changes to tax laws could adversely affect it; its strategies r be effective to address changes in the external business environment; it faces risks related to health epidemics and other outbreaks, including COVID-19 pandemic; and it also faces other risks that are beyond its control.
-Con Edison assumes no obligation to update or revise any forward. looking statements, whether as a result of new information, future events or otherwise.
+Forward-looking statements reflect information available and assumptions at the time the statements are made, and accordingly speak only as of that time.
+Actual results or developments may differ materially from those included in the forward-looking statements because of various factors such as those identified in reports Con Edison has filed with the Securities and Exchange Commission, including that Con Edison's subsidiaries are extensively regulated and are subject to penalties; its utility subsidiaries' rate plans may not provide a reasonable return; it may be adversely affected by changes to the utility subsidiaries' rate plans; the failure of, or damage to, its subsidiaries' facilities could adversely affect it; a cyber-attack could adversely affect it; the failure of processes and systems and the performance of employees and contractors could adversely affect it; it is exposed to risks from the environmental consequences of its subsidiaries' operations, including increased costs related to climate change; a disruption in the wholesale energy markets or failure by an energy supplier or customer could adversely affect it; it has substantial unfunded pension and other postretirement benefit liabilities; its ability to pay dividends or interest depends on dividends from its subsidiaries; it requires access to capital markets to satisfy funding requirements; changes to tax laws could adversely affect it; its strategies may not be effective to address changes in the external business environment; it faces risks related to health epidemics and other outbreaks, including the COVID-19 pandemic; and it also faces other risks that are beyond its control.
+Con Edison assumes no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.